A 1-2 year research experience for clinical residents and fellows

 General Research Courses

-- Resident gains first-hand knowledge of the device development process and related topics such as intellectual property, quality systems, and regulatory, reimbursement, and business considerations
+- Establish and maintain first-hand knowledge of the device development process and related topics such as intellectual property, quality systems, and regulatory, reimbursement, and business considerations.

-- Resident gains basic prototyping skills (CAD modeling, 3D printing, etc.) and an appreciation for engineering processes
+- Apply basic prototyping skills (CAD modeling, 3D printing, etc.) and demonstrate an appreciation for bioengineering processes.

-- Resident gains experience developing a business plan and pitching to investors
+- Develop a business plan and pitch to investors.

 - Completion of primary project